-Littleton's existing code on Commercial Mobile Radio Service is outdated and in need of being updated to meet the current state and federal requirements described above.
-In addition, the advent of small cell technology has made it important to update the code to address issues the siting of wireless communications facilities within city rights-of-way.
+Littleton's existing code on Commercial Mobile Radio Service is outdated and doesn't meet the state and federal requirements described above.
+In addition, the advent of small cell technology has made it important to update the code to address issues concerning the siting of wireless communications facilities within city rights-of-way.

-Based on the need to ensure the city meets state and federal requirements for wireless telecommunications, the proposal is to establish a new chapter dedicated to the topic, within the city's zoning code.
-The proposed ordinance would repeal Section 10-4-11 (Commercial Mobile Radio Service) and replace it with a new chapter, Chapter 16.
-Additionally, updated and new definitions are proposed for Section 10-1-2, and further clarification is suggested in the Conditional Use chapter of the code for radio transmission and broadcast structures (10-8-2 (C)).
+Based on the need to ensure the city meets state and federal requirements for wireless telecommunications, the proposal establishes a new chapter dedicated to the topic within the city's zoning code.
+The proposed ordinance would repeal Section 10-4-11 (Commercial Mobile Radio Service) and replace it with a new Chapter 16 (Wireless Communications Facilities WCF).
+Additionally, updated and new definitions are proposed for